 A macro is file that has a list of commands separated by newline (basically, one command per line).
 Panview can read this file and execute all the commands in them, returning a single response as if it were a single command.
 This allows to build more specialized actions and execute them in an easier way.
 Using macros in combination with scripts can be very useful.
-The macro's can take arguments also (see the set\binning macro below)
+The macro's can take arguments also.
+The macro interpreter can also execute a system script, as is actually being used in this application.

-For this application there are some specific macros available.
+For this application there are some specific macros and scripts available.
 These macros can be executes by command line (and scripting) and are also available to the main GUI, usually through drop-down menus.
-The macros are located in the default macro's directory defined in the main panview config file (PAN\ROOT/fpas/\echelle/config/PAN.cfg).
-In the current application this directory is PAN\ROOT/fpas/\echelle/config/DETECTOR.
+The macros are located in the default macro's directory defined in the main panview config file (PAN\ROOT/fpas/\chiron/config/PAN.cfg).
+In the current application this directory is PAN\ROOT/fpas/\chiron/config/DETECTOR.